getgud-io/getgud-docs/1-Integrations/Unreal Engine/unreal-engine-integration.md

   "logLevel": "FULL"
 }
 ```

-You can also take config file from the root of SDK repository.
+You can also take the config file from the root of the SDK repository.

-Now set the environment variables.
+2. Set the environment variables:

-Use `export` command on Linux:
+For Linux, use the `export` command:
 ```bash
 export GETGUD_CONFIG_PATH=/path/to/your/config.json
 export GETGUD_LOG_FILE_PATH=/path/to/your/logs.txt
 ```

-Use `setx` /  Environment Variables menu on Windows.
+For Windows, use `setx` or the Environment Variables menu.

-### 6. Run Visual Studio project by clicking `Local Windows Debugger` button.
+### 6. Run Visual Studio Project

+Click the `Local Windows Debugger` button to run the project.

+### 7. Open UE5 and Load the Project

-### 7. Open UE5 and load the `Client_Server_Getgud` project.
+Open UE5 and load the `Client_Server_Getgud` project.

-### 8. Adjust settings in UE5.
+### 8. Adjust Settings in UE5

-1. In Edit -> Project Settings -> Maps & Modes: Set <b>Game Instance Class</b> to `GetgudInstance`
+1. In Edit -> Project Settings -> Maps & Modes: Set **Game Instance Class** to `GetgudInstance`
-2. In Edit -> Project Settings -> Maps & Modes: Set <b>Server Default Map</b> to `FirstPersonMap`
+2. In Edit -> Project Settings -> Maps & Modes: Set **Server Default Map** to `FirstPersonMap`

-### 9. Start UE5 Project.
+### 9. Start UE5 Project

 ### 10. Connect to the Server

-1. In the UE5, open the console command (`~` key).
+1. In UE5, open the console command (`~` key).
 2. Connect to the server using the command:
    ```
    open 127.0.0.1:7777
    ```

-### 8. Test the Integration
+### 11. Test the Integration

 1. Observe the `logs.txt` to ensure that the client and server are communicating correctly.
-2. Verify that actions are being sent to Getgud.io's cloud using dashboard.
+2. Verify that actions are being sent to Getgud.io's cloud using the dashboard.

 ## Conclusion

-Following this guide, you should have successfully integrated the GetgudSDK into UE5 example project.
+Following this guide, you should have successfully integrated the GetgudSDK into the UE5 example project.